pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 and the two added together will cancel each other out.

-Since there is no more boxing, the code is a little bit longer, but it is also clearer and safer -- arbitrary number can't be passed as a point any more.
+Since there is no more boxing, the code is a little bit longer, but it is also clearer and safer -- arbitrary number can't be passed as a point anymore.
 Again, I'll run it alone.
 Here is the result (I'll quote all three):

       Hash_Reference: time for 10000:  2937  2719  2763: 3619.3 frames/sec
            Hash_Long: time for 10000:  4290  4237  4273: 2340.3 frames/sec